Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 3. Complete the reCAPTCHA verification.
 4. Click the "Submit" button.

-**Expected Result:** The application handles leading and trailing spaces in the email address without causing an unexpected authentication or application error.
+**Expected Result:** Leading and trailing spaces are ignored, and the user is successfully authenticated.

 ---

+## 12. Email with spaces inside

+**Precondition:** User is on the login page.

+**Steps:**

+1. Enter an email address containing spaces inside the address (e.g., `test @mail.com`).
+2. Enter the correct password.
+3. Complete the reCAPTCHA verification.
+4. Click the "Submit" button.

+**Expected Result:** Login is not performed and an appropriate validation message is displayed indicating that the email address format is invalid.

+---

-## 12. Email case sensitivity
+## 13. Email case sensitivity

 **Precondition:** User is registered with an email address such as `test@mail.com`.